anellenson/anellenson.github.io/_projects/3_seamod.md

     </div>
 </div>
 <div class="caption">
-    Example of a user selecting a point and getting information about the wave variables.
+    Example of a wave variables that are available at a point.
 </div>